 • Have a backup phone: If you have a telephone system that requires electricity to work, such as a cordless phone or answering machine, plan to have a standard telephone or cellular phone ready as a backup.

-• Have fresh drinking water, ice: Freeze plastic containers filled with water to make blocks of ice that can be placed in your refrigerator/freezer during an outage to prevent foods from spoiling.
+• Have fresh drinking water, ice: Freeze plastic containers filled with water taken directly from the water coolers for home you have to make blocks of ice that can be placed in your refrigerator/freezer during an outage to prevent foods from spoiling.
 Blue Ice from your picnic cooler also works well in the freezer.

 • Secure outdoor furniture: Deck furniture, lightweight yard structures and decorative lawn items should be secured as they can be blown by high winds and damage overhead power lines and property.